JustACupOfTeh/EdpProject/README.md

 # eCO2Tracker
 This is practical 4b solution folder, use it as reference.
-Migrations folder has been deleted
+Migrations folder has been deleted.